Sarafian/sarafian.github.io/_drafts/2019-07-25-kusto-fx-functions-application-insights-logs-analytics.md

 {% include figure image_path="/assets/images/posts/kusto/2019-07-25-save-functions-form.png" alt="Azure application insights logs analytics save form" caption="Save form" %}

-Without the **Application Insights Component Contributor** role, the **Function** option in the **Save as** drop down is missing.
+Without the **Application Insights Component Contributor** role, the **Function** option in the **Save as** drop-down is missing.
 After saving the function, it will show up both as a shared query with `fx` icon and under the functions as well.

 {% include figure image_path="/assets/images/posts/kusto/2019-07-25-shared-queries.png" alt="Azure application insights logs shared query and function" caption="Shared query and function" %}